BanchouBoo/accord/README.md

 # accord

 ## Features
-- Automatically generate and fill a struct based on input parameters
+- Automatically generate and fill a struct based on input parameters.
-- Short and long options
+- Short and long options.
-- Short options work with both `-a -b -c -d 12` and `-abcd12`
+- Short options work with both `-a -b -c -d 12` and `-abcd12`.
-- Long options work with both `--option long` and `--option=long`
+- Long options work with both `--option long` and `--option=long`.
-- Everything after a standalone `--` will be considered a positional argument
+- Everything after a standalone `--` will be considered a positional argument.
+The index for this will also be stored, so you can slice the positionals before or after `--` if you want to have a distinction between them.
-- Positional arguments stored in an unmanaged ArrayList in the returned struct
+- Positional arguments stored in a struct with `items` storing the actual slice, `separator_index` storing the aforementioned index of `--` if it exists, and `beforeSeparator` and `afterSeparator` functions to get the positionals before and after the `--` (if there's no `--`, then before will return everything and after will return nothing).
+    - Positional arguments must be manually freed using `positionals.deinit(allocator)`.
 - Types:
     - Strings (`[]const u8`)
     - Signed and unsigned integers